-Try this cottage cheese breakfast bowl that is a low fat cottage cheese mix with seasonings along with some healthy toppings such as sliced avocado, tomatoes, cucumbers or any other preferable fruit or veggies of your choice.
+Try this cottage cheese breakfast bowl that is a low-fat cottage cheese mix with seasonings and some healthy toppings such as sliced avocado, tomatoes, cucumbers, or any other preferred fruit or veggies of your choice.

 Having 19 g of protein and 16 g of carbs in one bowl helps us to have a filling breakfast and also does not let us look at other unhealthy quick foods that can easily add in more carbs and calories.

-Like pancakes for the breakfast with a different twist?
-Check out these cottage cheese protein pancakes that are easy to make and made differently from regular flour pancakes.
+Like pancakes for breakfast with a different twist?
+Check out these cheese protein pancakes that are easy to make and made differently from regular flour pancakes.

-These are made using dry cottage cheese, egg and rice flour, mixed in the dough, and then made like a patty to shallow fry them in very little oil on a non-stick pan.
+These are made using dry cottage cheese, egg, and rice flour, mixed in the dough, and then assembled like a patty to shallow fry them in very little oil on a non-stick pan.

 This recipe has 33.4 g of protein and 17.9 carbs in each serving.

-Not just poached eggs but also boiled eggs that are hard can be combined with smoked salmon and make it an easy breakfast to use on toast or stuff between a sandwich.
+Not just poached eggs but also boiled eggs that are hard can be combined with smoked salmon and make it a leisurely breakfast to use on toast or stuff between a sandwich.

 This meal has 16 g of protein and a few carbs that make it to the top in the list of healthy recipes.